Have extra stickers? Try a conversation starter sticker activity!

-Set this up in minutes
+Set this sticker activity up in minutes!

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-For this Breakfast Invitation I grabbed my white paper roll and taped it down with painter’s tape to our Breakfast Table.
+For this Breakfast Invitation, I grabbed my white paper roll and taped it down with painter’s tape to our Breakfast Table.

-I simply prompted my boys by reading them the title and asked, “What do you like?
+I prompted my boys by reading them the title and asked, “What do you like?
 Circle what you like, and cross out what you don’t”.

-This is when things got pretty funny!
+This was when things got pretty funny!

-Don’t forget how quick and easy Breakfast Invitations are to setup.
+Don’t forget how quick and easy Breakfast Invitations are to set up.
 To find all your questions answered about Breakfast Invitations, you will also want to read the FAQ page.

 After this sticker activity, be sure to check out: